cobi-bike/DevKit-Simulator/README.md

 ### Debugging (in Chrome)

-What to do if the extension breaks.
+What to do if the extension breaks:

 - check the error console of devtools.
-Part of COBI Devtools runs scripts in the context of your page, and is vulnerable to misbehaving polyfills.
+Part of COBI Devtools runs code in the context of your page, and is vulnerable to misbehaving polyfills.

 - open devtools out into a new window, and then hit the shortcut to open devtools again (cmd+option+i or ctrl+shift+i).
-This is the "debug devtools" debugger.
+This is the `debug devtools` debugger.
 Check the console there for errors.

 - open chrome://extensions, find COBI, and click "background page" under "Inspected views".
 You might find the errors there.